Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Proposed Methodology

-It is necessary to select an uncertainty threshold for determining whether the uncertainty value should be labeled as certain or uncertain~\cite{mukhoti2018evaluating}.
+It is necessary to select an uncertainty threshold, $\mathbbm{H}_t$, for determining whether the uncertainty value should be interpreted as certain or uncertain~\cite{Mukhoti2018}.
 Predictions determined to be uncertain should not be trusted.
-Figure~\ref{fig:threshold} provides an illustrative example to demonstrate the effect of varying the uncertainty threshold to determine whether pixels are certain or uncertain.
-The best case scenario is to have certain pixels corresponding to accurate predictions.
-The worst case scenario is to have certain pixels corresponding to inaccurate predictions.
+Formally, given an uncertainty threshold, $\mathbbm{H}_t$, and uncertainty value, $\hat{\mathbbm{H}}$, we interpret the prediction as uncertain and make it invalid if $\hat{\mathbbm{H}} \geq \mathbbm{H}_t$.
+Otherwise, the predicted labels are retained.
+Figure~\ref{fig:threshold} provides an illustrative example to demonstrate the effect of varying the uncertainty threshold to determine whether predictions for each pixel are certain or uncertain.
 Selecting a conservative threshold leads to many accurate pixels being labeled uncertain, potentially discarding accurate predictions.
 With a less conservative threshold, more predictions pass through as certain and accurate.
-However, some predictions appear as certain although they are inaccurate, which could be dangerous for a safety critical application.
+However, some predictions appear as certain although they are inaccurate, which could be dangerous for a safety-critical application.
 Selecting the proper uncertainty threshold is a critical consideration for uncertainty-aware safety prediction.